A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Case study: a cost-effectiveness analysis using a time-dependent Sick-Sicker model

 \begin{Shaded} \begin{Highlighting}[] \DocumentationTok{\#\# Age{-}specific mortality rates in the Sick and Sicker states} \NormalTok{v\_r\_S1Dage }\OtherTok{\textless{}{-}}\NormalTok{ v\_r\_HDage }\SpecialCharTok{*}\NormalTok{ hr\_S1 }\CommentTok{\# when Sick} \NormalTok{v\_r\_S2Dage }\OtherTok{\textless{}{-}}\NormalTok{ v\_r\_HDage }\SpecialCharTok{*}\NormalTok{ hr\_S2 }\CommentTok{\# when Sicker} \DocumentationTok{\#\# Age{-}specific probabilities of dying in the Sick and Sicker states} \NormalTok{v\_p\_S1Dage }\OtherTok{\textless{}{-}} \DecValTok{1} \SpecialCharTok{{-}} \FunctionTok{exp}\NormalTok{(}\SpecialCharTok{{-}}\NormalTok{v\_r\_S1Dage) }\CommentTok{\# when Sick} \NormalTok{v\_p\_S2Dage }\OtherTok{\textless{}{-}} \DecValTok{1} \SpecialCharTok{{-}} \FunctionTok{exp}\NormalTok{(}\SpecialCharTok{{-}}\NormalTok{v\_r\_S2Dage) }\CommentTok{\# when Sicker} \end{Highlighting} \end{Shaded}

-To incorporate simulation-time dependency into the transition probability matrix, we expand the dimensions of the matrix and create a 3-dimensional transition probability array, \(\mathbf{P}\) and named \texttt{a\_P} in R, of dimensions \(n_S \times n_S \times n_T\).
-The first two dimensions of this array correspond to transitions between states and the third dimension to time.
+To incorporate simulation-time dependence into the transition probability matrix, we expand the dimensions of the matrix and create a 3-dimensional transition probability array, \(\mathbf{P}\) and use \texttt{a\_P} in R, of dimensions \(n_S \times n_S \times n_T\).
+The first two dimensions of this array correspond to transitions between states, where the rows determine departing states and columns destination states.
+The third dimension refers to the time since the simulation started.
+The third dimension refers to time since simulation start.
 The \(t\)-th element in the third dimension corresponds to the transition probability matrix at cycle \(t\).
 A visual representation of \texttt{a\_P} is shown in Figure \ref{fig:Array-Time-Dependent}.

 First, we initialize the transition probability array for SoC, \texttt{a\_P\_SoC}, with a default value of zero for all transition probabilities.

 \begin{Shaded} \begin{Highlighting}[] \CommentTok{\# Initialize the transition probability array} \NormalTok{a\_P\_SoC }\OtherTok{\textless{}{-}} \FunctionTok{array}\NormalTok{(}\DecValTok{0}\NormalTok{, }\AttributeTok{dim =} \FunctionTok{c}\NormalTok{(n\_states, n\_states, n\_cycles),} \AttributeTok{dimnames =} \FunctionTok{list}\NormalTok{(v\_names\_states, v\_names\_states, }\DecValTok{0}\SpecialCharTok{:}\NormalTok{(n\_cycles }\SpecialCharTok{{-}} \DecValTok{1}\NormalTok{)))} \end{Highlighting} \end{Shaded}